Skip to content

 Cascaded IIP3−12.6 dBm−10.8 dBm−9.1 dBm

-Against a 2.5 dB NF limit, yield is 78.3%: roughly one in five production boards will exceed the spec with these component tolerances.
-That's a significant yield problem for a consumer product.
+Against your 2.5 dB NF limit, yield comes out to 78.3%.
+Translation: roughly one in five production boards will exceed the noise figure spec with these component tolerances.
+That's a serious yield problem if you're building a consumer product.
+You'll be burning money on rework or scrap, assuming you even catch the failures before they ship.

-The sensitivity analysis reveals the LNA NF tolerance (±0.3 dB, 1σ) accounts for 47% of the cascaded NF variance.
-The mixer NF tolerance accounts for 31%.
-The remaining stages contribute 22% combined.
+The sensitivity analysis digs deeper and reveals the root causes.
+The LNA NF tolerance (±0.3 dB, 1σ) accounts for 47% of the cascaded NF variance.
+The mixer NF tolerance grabs another 31%.
+Everything else combined contributes the remaining 22%.
+This quantitative breakdown is gold — it tells you exactly where to focus your efforts.

 Improving Yield Without Changing the Schematic

-The sensitivity breakdown points directly to the fix: tighten the LNA NF tolerance.
-Changing from a 0.3 dB to 0.15 dB NF tolerance (1σ) — achievable by tighter incoming inspection or a higher-grade LNA variant — pushes yield to 91.4%.
-No schematic change, no new components.
+The sensitivity breakdown points directly at the fix.
+You don't need to redesign anything.
+Just tighten the LNA NF tolerance.
+Change from a 0.3 dB to 0.15 dB NF tolerance (1σ) — totally achievable with tighter incoming inspection or by specifying a higher-grade LNA bin from your supplier — and yield jumps to 91.4%.
+Same schematic, same board layout, no new components.

-Alternatively, shifting the nominal LNA NF from 1.5 dB to 1.2 dB (selecting a higher-performance part) while keeping the same tolerance increases yield to 93.8% and also improves the median cascaded NF to 2.01 dB, providing a comfortable 0.49 dB margin.
+Another option: shift the nominal LNA NF from 1.5 dB to 1.2 dB by selecting a higher-performance part, while keeping the same tolerance.
+This pushes yield to 93.8% and improves the median cascaded NF to 2.01 dB.
+Now you've got a comfortable 0.49 dB margin.
+That second scenario costs more per LNA, but it dramatically reduces tail risk.
+The tool lets you quantify this tradeoff in about five minutes before you commit to a BOM and place a purchase order for 10,000 units.

 SFDR and the Dynamic Range Design Constraint

-The cascaded IIP3 determines the spurious-free dynamic range — the range of input signal powers over which neither noise nor intermodulation products dominate:
+Cascaded IIP3 determines your spurious-free dynamic range — the window of input signal powers where neither noise nor intermodulation products dominate.
+The relationship is:

 SFDR=23(IIP3Pnoise floor)SFDR = \frac{2}{3}(IIP3 - P_{noise\ floor})